Swift Collections is an open-source package of data structure implementations for the Swift programming language.

 Future minor versions of the package may update these rules as needed.

 We'd like this package to quickly embrace Swift language and toolchain improvements that are relevant to its mandate.
-Accordingly, from time to time, we expect that new versions of this package will require clients to upgrade to a more recent Swift toolchain release.
+Accordingly, from time to time, new versions of this package require clients to upgrade to a more recent Swift toolchain release.
 (This allows the package to make use of new language/stdlib features, build on compiler bug fixes, and adopt new package manager functionality as soon as they are available.)
-Requiring a new Swift release will only need a minor version bump.
+Patch (i.e., bugfix) releases will not increase the required toolchain version, but any minor (i.e., new feature) release may do so.

 To use this package in a SwiftPM project, you need to set it up as a package dependency: